Join the Forward Movement!

 We are aligned with the Siskiyou Progressives group, which through social media and events offers an opportunity for the community to create visions and priorities together in a break with the past.

-The Siskiyou Forward Movement PAC has already been successful on two projects: defeating the June 2016 sales tax increase proposed to fund a portion of a massive county jail/prison expansion failed, and gathering enough signatures for the November 2016 citizens’ initiative to equalize the playing field among water users.
-Now we will continue to campaign for voter approval of this initiative (Yes on Measure H), and against a slightly modified jail sales tax proposal (No on Measure G) which County Supervisors once again placed this on the November ballot despite the June measure’s disapproval.
+Formed in 2016, the Siskiyou Forward Movement PAC has already been successful: in June 2016 citizens rejected the sales tax increase proposed to fund a portion of a massive county jail/prison expansion, and gathered enough signatures for the November 2016 citizens’ initiative to equalize the playing field among water users.
+The campaign for voter approval of the initiative (Yes on Measure H) passed in the southern parts of the county that is impacted by unsustainable water bottling despite over $30,000 spent by Crystal Geyser’s “astroturf” front group.
+Citizens again defeated a slightly modified jail sales tax proposal (No on Measure G) which County Supervisors once again placed ton the November ballot despite the June measure’s disapproval.

 Also responding quickly in a few days before the June 7 election, we trained and organized over 50 poll watchers after reports of sheriff’s deputies going door to door and creating checkpoints to discourage Hmong people from voting.
 On September 13, 2016, attorneys for the Hmongs filed a federal lawsuit on this matter.

-The California Attorney General and Secretary of State’s offices are also investigating, along with the US Department of Justice and the ACLU.
+The California Attorney General and Secretary of State’s offices also investigated, along with the US Department of Justice and the ACLU.
 Observers from community groups and the ACLU were also present during vote counting at the County Clerk’s office.